JPLOpenSource/fprime-sw-Rel1.0/Gse/client-openmct/docs/sdd.md

 * Group channels by components
 * Organize channel is alpha order
 * Currently plotting units does not work - OpenMCT short coming
+* Look into `requirejs` or `browserfy` for importing client side javascript modules.

 ## 4. References